 Intrauterine devices (IUDs) are small, T-shaped medical devices placed inside the uterus by a doctor or nurse.
 There are two types of IUDs: the hormonal and non hormonal.

-The hormonal IUD prevents pregnancy by gradually releasing the hormone progestin into your body and can stay for up to 3 to 5 years, depending on the brand.
+The hormonal IUD prevents pregnancy by gradually releasing the hormone progestin into your body.
+It can also stay on the uterus for up to 3 to 5 years, depending on the brand.
 Some popular hormonal birth control products on the market are Mirena, Skyla, Liletta, and Kyleena.

-On the other hand, the copper IUD, also known as the non hormonal IUD, is completely hormone-free and protects against pregnancy by releasing copper ions which are toxic to sperm.
+On the other hand, the copper IUD, also known as the non hormonal IUD, is completely hormone-free.
+It protects against pregnancy by releasing copper ions which are toxic to sperm.
 It can remain effective for up to 10 years.
 The only brand of copper IUD available on the market is Paragard.

-Both types of IUD have been associated with a number of side effects and complications.
+Both types of IUD can cause a wide array of side effects and complications.
 In fact, several Mirena lawsuits and Paragard lawsuits have been filed by plaintiffs citing these potential complications with both birth control IUDs.